One Holland Village Residences units to go on sale this weekend

 As for the retail component, that will span 145,314 sq ft in GFA.
 Anchor tenant Cold Storage and Guardian Pharmacy have confirmed their tenancy in the retail area.

 Offices will take up 80,730 sq ft of GFA, while community space will be apportioned 21,528 sq ft.
-Not-for-profit arts organisation The Rice Company Limited will be housed in the community space.
+Not-for-profit arts organisation The Rice Company Limited, which has an Institutions of Public Character (IPC) status, will be housed in the community space.

 The commercial zone is estimated to be completed in mid-2022, while the residential zone - comprising the serviced residences and apartments - is estimated to be completed by end-2024.